imkoi/VoxCake/README.md

 5. Press play button
 ## Load model
 To load model in format .vox(for example) you should:
-1. Put model into StreammingAssets folder
+1. Put model into StreamingAssets folder
 2. Make GameObject with MeshFiler and MeshRenderer components and attach this script
 ```csharp
 using VoxCake;